The Restaurant of Many Orders: Synopsis

 Two gentlemen in Western-style dress go hunting in the woods, accompanied by two dogs and a guide.
-After a day of hunting, they have failed to capture any game, they have become separated from their guide, and their dogs suddenly drop dead.
+After a day of hunting, they have failed to capture any game, they have become separated from their guide, and their dogs suddenly collapse; appearing dead.
 As the two gentlemen lament their losses and trudge forward, they suddenly turn to find a large Western-style house with a sign reading, "Restaurant Wildcat House Western-Style Cooking".
 The hungry gentlemen, though unnerved, enter the restaurant to encounter a series of doors that open before and close behind them.
 Each door is preceded by a sign, the first few of which bear double-entendre messages of welcome.
 The gentlemen interpret these signs, apologizing for the restaurant's "many orders", as indicating the restaurant's popularity and quality.
 Later signs bear commands (the Japanese 注文 chūmon having the same two senses as the English "orders") instructing the men to undress and rub themselves with strange substances.
 All the while, growing hungrier and colder, the men speculate about the fine food and diners they expect to find in a restaurant so discerning.

 Finally, the men realize they cannot go back and realize that they will be devoured by the proprietor of the house if they approach the last door.
-In a deus ex machina, their previously dead dogs return to fight the demons lying behind the final door and the house vanishes into mist.
+In a deus ex machina, their previously thought to be dead dogs return to fight the demons lying behind the final door and the house vanishes into mist.
 The gentlemen are rejoined by their guide, and they return to Tokyo forever traumatized by the experience.

-Writer’s thoughts

-Kenji had been thinking about disadvantages of his birth of place, Tohoku area.

-For example, Tohoku area has very harsh nature which is strongly related to death or poverty.

-Meanwhile, he also believes that human can live with nature through agriculture.

-Kenji's region is Nichiren sect of Buddhism.
-Nichiren sect has truth called Issinhokai.
-It means that the universe equally has the unique and absolute rule.